Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 2.5

 The Bulldog sits squarely below the Phantom and Vandal.
-With a decent fire rate and a neat burst mode, you can potentially knock a player out if you land a headshot and body shot.
+With a decent fire rate and a neat three-bullet burst mode, you can potentially knock a player out if you land a headshot and a body shot.
 And thanks to its scope, you can take out foes who pick the Stinger or Spectre SMGs.
-It’s a decent pick but the Bulldog can’t compete with premium weapons.
+It’s a decent pick, but the Bulldog often can’t compete with other rifles.

 • Cost: 3200 credits